A private pilot certificate allows a person to fly for pleasure with less restrictions than with the sport, or recreational pilot certificates.

 |Headset Rental||$350 value|

-* Guaranteed Private Pilot Cetificate price of $7500 is only good for up to the total hours needed to obtain the Private Pilot Cetificate, and in any case, no more than 70 hours aircraft rental (Cessna 152) and 70 hours instruction within a 12 month period from date of enrollment.
+* Guaranteed Private Pilot Certificate price of $8500 is only good for up to the total hours needed to obtain the Private Pilot Certificate, and in any case, no more than 70 hours aircraft rental (Cessna 152) and 70 hours instruction within a 12 month period from date of enrollment.
 Any additional instruction needed beyond the 70 hours will be billed at the current hourly rate for aircraft and/or instructor.